 FXTRADING.com doesn't publish annual financial statements.
 These are sort of financial reports, which generally contain information about a brokerage's income, profit and loss, retained earnings and cash flows.
-Not having these exposed to the public doesn't necessarily mean that a broker is not reliable or legit, it's just a factor that we should take into account when choosing where to invest or trade.
+Not having these exposed to the public doesn't necessarily mean that a broker is not legit, it's just a factor that we should take into account when choosing where to invest or trade.

 Mobile two-step authentication

 FXTRADING.com doesn't provide two-step authentication when logging in, which is not so pleasing, since it might be easier for hackers to compromise clients' accounts.

 Broker ownership transparency

 Ownership structure of FXTRADING.com is not public, it can't be checked on their website, which leaves some questions open about one's feeling of being up-to-date about the broker.